Our Settlement Agreement Solicitors provide specialist help & advice for employees of all levels of experience.

 Contributions to outplacement services are not taxable and do not count towards the £30000 exemption.
 These payments are likely to be made direct to the outplacement provider.

-When a payment is on account of a disability, injury or death the payment is tax-free.
+When a payment is on account of a disability or injury payment is tax-free.

 Injury to feelings